 Our key activities include:

-- Initiate and support on-ground projects and activities within the Weddin district to deliver natural resource management, sustainable agriculture and other environmental outcomes.
+- Initiate and support on-ground projects and activities within the Weddin district to deliver natural resource management, regenerative agriculture and other environmental or cultural outcomes.

-- Identify and support educational opportunities to increase the capacity of the community to participate in natural resource management, sustainable agriculture and community initiatives.
+- Identify and support educational opportunities to increase the capacity of the community to participate in natural resource management, regenerative agriculture and community initiatives or better understand Aboriginal culture and methods.

-- Communicate and raise awareness of relevant natural resource management, sustainable agriculture and environmental messages and opportunities.
+- Communicate and raise awareness of relevant natural resource management, regenerative agriculture, environmental or cultural messages and opportunities.

 - Maintain the Landcare ethos within the Weddin district.